SSobol77/astradesk/services/admin-portal/README.admin.md

 - **Data layer**: In-memory datasets are kept in `lib/data.ts`.
 App routes under `app/api/**` expose filtered JSON responses that mirror likely production contracts (e.g., `/api/tickets` supports filtering and pagination).
 - **Components**: Shared presentational pieces live in `components/` and are composed inside pages.
 Client-side interactivity (filters, pagination, row actions) is encapsulated in client components that interact with Next.js routing.
 - **Tooling**: ESLint + Prettier enforce code quality; Vitest covers deterministic helpers (`lib/format.ts`).
 CI (`.github/workflows/ci.yml`) runs install, type-check, build, and tests on pushes/PRs scoped to this service.
+- **API client generation**: `npm run api:generate` can be executed from any working directory (for example `npm run api:generate --prefix services/admin-portal`) and will emit `src/api/types.gen.ts` from `openapi/astradesk-admin.v1.yaml`.
+Override the spec path with `ASTRA_OPENAPI_SPEC` and ensure CI invokes this script before `npm run build` so the generated client stays in sync with the spec.

 ## Docker